 Unveiled in the film’s closing minutes, this closely guarded secret ending to Episode 7 was filmed in September 2014 on Skellig Michael Island, a UNESCO World Heritage Site.

-Locals were told a documentary was being filmed but were amazed when they realised that Star Wars was being filmed in their community.
+Locals were told a documentary was being filmed but were amazed when they realized that Star Wars was being filmed in their community.
 Gerard Kennedy of ‘The Bridge Bar and Moorings Guesthouse’ in Portmagee, said:

 “It’s been so hard to keep this secret!
 It was such a weird and wonderful experience for our small village to be part of the Star Wars story.
 We enjoyed evenings of music and dance in our bar with the cast and crew.
 Mark Hamill even learned how to pull a pint with our barman, Ciaran Kelly!”

-“Star Wars filming in Ireland will bring the magnificent scenery of Skellig Michael to the attention of millions of people around the world.
+“Star Wars filming in Ireland will bring the magnificent scenery of Skellig Michael Island to the attention of millions of people around the world.
 It’s a really effective way to reach audiences, helping to significantly boost awareness of the Skelligs, the South West and Ireland in general, whetting peoples’ appetites to come and visit.”

 Kerry, is aptly also one of only three Gold Tier International Dark Sky reserves in the world.
-The beautiful band of the Milky Way, the Andromeda Galaxy, star clusters and nebulas are just some of the naked eye wonders to see without the aid of any astronomical equipment or filters.
+The beautiful band of the Milky Way, the Andromeda Galaxy, star clusters and nebulae are just some of the naked eye wonders to see without the aid of any astronomical equipment or filters.